 - Alcohol: If you have more than two drinks a day, you could be hurting your ability to get an erection.
 Alcohol restricts blood flow to the penis and can hinder production of testosterone.
 Low testosterone can affect not only your performance, but your desire, too.

-Illegal drug use.
-Marijuana, cocaine, and other illegal drugs can cause impotence by damaging blood vessels and/or restricting blood flow to the penis.
+- Illegal drug use: Marijuana, cocaine, and other recreational drugs can cause ED by damaging blood vessels.
+They can also restrict blood flow to the penis.